If you’re an athlete, you know the importance of recovery and the frustration of muscle soreness that limits your performance.

 - Calcium supplements (space out doses by 2 hours)

-In case of doubt, especially if you are taking medication, consult your doctor before starting supplementation.
+In case of doubt, especially if you are taking medications, consult your doctor before starting supplementation.

 Why is DIX’s ZMA your best ally against muscle soreness?